serverscom/dibctl/README.md

 - `test.yaml` (test environments)
 - `upload.yaml` (upload environments)

-If one uses pytest-based tests, than tox.ini and other pytest-related configuration files may influence tests discovery.
+If pytest-based tests are in use, than tox.ini and other pytest-related configuration files may influence tests discovery.

 ### `images.yaml`
 This file describes how to build image, which name and properties it should have in Glance during upload, which *test_environment* to use to test this image, which tests should be ran during test stage.

 ### `test.yaml`
 This file describes test environments.
 They may be referenced by images in `image.yaml`, or forced to be used during test from command line.
 It contains all openstack information for test
 purposes:
 - Where to upload image for test (OS credentials)